-Joe Biden asks New York governor to resign after inquiry finds he sexually harassed multiple women
+New York governor sexually harassed multiple women, finds inquiry; Joe Biden calls for resignation

 A non-criminal investigation, overseen by New York’s attorney general, concluded that 11 women employees, some of whom are working with the state government, were telling the truth when they said Cuomo had touched them inappropriately, commented on their appearance or made suggestive remarks about their sex lives, AP reported.

-New York Attorney General Letitia James said that Cuomo engaged “in unwelcome and non-consensual touching and making numerous comments of a suggestive sexual nature that created a hostile work environment for women”.
+New York Attorney General Letitia James said Cuomo engaged “in unwelcome and non-consensual touching and making numerous comments of a suggestive sexual nature that created a hostile work environment for women”.

 The investigation also concluded that Cuomo and his senior team took retaliatory action against at least one former employee for coming forward with her story.

 The investigators said that at least one formal report had been filed with the police about Cuomo’s behaviour, and that their findings could be used in any criminal investigation.

-The women involved could also decide if they want to file a lawsuit against Cuomo, the investigating team said.
+The women involved could also decide if they want to file a lawsuit against Cuomo, they added.

-Following the announcement, House Speaker Nancy Pelosi and Senators Chuck Schumer and Kirsten Gillibrand – all leaders of the Democratic Party – also called for his resignation.
+Following the announcement, House Speaker Nancy Pelosi and Senators Chuck Schumer and Kirsten Gillibrand – all leaders of the Democratic Party – called for his resignation.

 “As we have said before, the reported actions of the governor were profoundly disturbing, inappropriate and completely unacceptable,” CNN quoted a statement by Schumer and Kirsten as saying.
 “Today’s report from the New York State Attorney General substantiated and corroborated the allegations of the brave women who came forward to share their stories – and we commend the women for doing so.”